 If you know something about mindful meditation, it is easy to understand how it helps you cope with stress.
 But you may be curious how you can use it to let go of resentment and/or pain.
 (If you are not already familiar with meditation techniques, I recommend starting with this article on How to do Meditation.)

 Simply put, the purpose of mindfulness is simply to be fully present in the moment with total acceptance of whatever is going on – without resistance.

-It is very different from other types of meditation where the goal may be to cause a change of state -- like that of relaxation, healing or heightened state of consciousness.
+Mindful meditation is different from other types of meditation where mind power techniques are used to cause a change of state -- like that of relaxation, healing, goal achievement or heightened state of consciousness.

 Mindfulness is about being in the moment, fully feeling whatever is going on – and being okay with it.

 “How does that help me let go of my pain?”

 It seems counter intuitive, but whether it is emotional pain or physical pain, resistance intensifies the discomfort and makes it stronger.

 It is not easy to do, but when you learn how to relax into it, you will get relief.
 And your awareness of your feelings – and what got you there – will help you stop perpetuating the behavior that causes you suffering.